Ask A Question, Save A Life

 You will have the skills to act with confidence to make a difference and save a life.

-If you would like to sign-up for QPR training, please email Kathleen Anderson (KAnderson@gatewayct.edu).
-For more information, download the QPR flyer with training dates.
+If you would like more information about QPR training, please email Kathleen Ahern (firstname.lastname@example.org).